danielithomas/business-innovation-toolkit/Readme.md

 A collection of tools that can be applied.
 Note that tools created by other people and organisations are listed and linked only, with full acknowledgement of their creators/authors.

+### Reading List

+A reading list of resources including books, videos, articles and academic publications relating to business innovation.